elizabeth-pa/clock-constraints/README.md

 - GNU Make v4.4+ (optional, used to automate some tasks)
 - All other dependencies are added during the installation process.

+# Code reuse
+If you reuse this code, please cite the following:
+- 10.5281/zenodo.15175279
+- arXiv link

 # Contact

 For more information or to collaborate, please contact: